-During these challenging times, stocking up on nutrients with the help of superfoods can be good for your body and soul.
+During these challenging times, stocking up on superfoods can be good for your body and soul.
 Especially during confinement, you may want to indulge in comfort food while potentially aiding your immune system.
 Don’t worry, we’ve got you covered with this list:

 Let food be the medicine

 Since ancient times we have been using certain foods and superfoods as medicines.
 Ancient Egyptians used honey on wounds, Mayas used Chia seeds, our grandmothers and grandfathers used garlic… What are their secret powers?